 There a few ways in which plastic can be disposed of:

 - The first way that you can dispose of your plastic waste is by dumping it at a landfill.
 Although it is not encouraged, landfills are considered wasteful and require a lot of space to be dedicated to rubbish.
-Furthermore, pollutants can leak from landfills to nearby water streams to disrupt local ecosystems.
+Furthermore, pollutants can leak from landfills to nearby water streams, disrupting local ecosystems.

 - Upcycling is a great way to solve waste management problems.
 Instead of throwing them away, you are turning them into useful products that can have another use for your household.
 There are also many benefits of upcycling.

 - Incinerating plastic waste is another form of disposal.
-As we have previously explored, burning plastic waste is not only inefficient but it also releases a bunch of dangerous chemicals that can have an impact on you if inhaled and to the atmosphere.
+As we have previously explored, burning plastic waste is inefficient and releases a bunch of dangerous chemicals that can impact you if inhaled and to the atmosphere.

 Hire a rubbish removal service to get rid of all plastic types for you.
 They are the professionals in the business so they know exactly how to dispose of them.